ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 ```

 ### Packages requiring more modern GCC compilers

 CentOS 7 comes with a rather old version of GCC, specifically gcc v4.8.5 (2015-06-23).
 Because of this, the `r` CBI modules will automatically load a modern version (`scl-devtoolset/8`), which provides gcc 8.3.1 (2019-03-11).
 That version support the C++14 standard and most of the C++17 standard.
 Because of this, almost all CRAN and Bioconductor packages will install out of the box, when using R from the CBI software repository.
 However, there are few CRAN packages that requires an even newer version of GCC.

+#### The **tiledb** package

-The **[tiledb]** package is one of them.
+The **[tiledb]** package require a newer GCC version that 8.3.1.
 If we try to install it, we will get a rather obscure error message;

 ```r
 > install.packages("tiledb")